Brain tumour research

 - Side effects of radiotherapy

 Stereotactic radiotherapy is a technique that gives very accurate and high doses of radiation directly into the centre of the brain tumour without damaging the normal surrounding brain tissue.
 A variation on this is called radiosurgery, which is a single, highly targeted dose of stereotactic radiotherapy.
-You might hear radiosurgery being called gamma knife or cyberknife treatment, after the machines used to give it.
-There is more information about stereotactic radiotherapy and radiosurgery in this section of the website.
+There is detailed information about stereotactic radiotherapy and radiosurgery in this section of the website.

-Both stereotactic radiotherapy and radiosurgery are still being researched.
+Both stereotactic radiotherapy and radiosurgery are still being researched to find out exactly which tumours they can treat.
 They are mainly used for brain tumours that have come back or for other cancers that have spread to the brain.
 They are used for some non cancerous (benign) tumours of the brain, such as acoustic neuroma.

-This type of treatment is only suitable for a small number of malignant brain tumours and for particular circumstances.
+This type of treatment is only suitable for a small number of brain tumours and for particular circumstances.
 It is less likely to be suitable for larger tumours or for widespread tumours.
-There are a number of clinical trials in progress in the USA and other parts of the world.
-When the results from these are available, specialists will know more.
-For now, they are not part of standard treatment for most people with a primary brain tumour.
+A number of clinical trials are in progress in the USA and other parts of the world.
+When the results from these are available, specialists will know more about which tumours these treatments can help.

 One of the newer ways of giving radiotherapy uses a different type of beam called a proton beam.
 Protons collect energy as they slow down and travel through the body.
 They then release this energy at their target point – the tumour.
 This means they give a very high dose of radiation to the cancer, but only a low dose to the area around it.
 So there is less likelihood of damage to nearby healthy tissue.

 Proton beam radiotherapy machines in the UK are only able to treat cancer of the eye.
 The machines are not able to treat cancers deeper in the body.
-Some countries in Europe and the USA are testing and using proton beam radiation for deeper cancers, including brain stem cancers and a type of spinal cord cancer called chordoma.
-At the moment, if this treatment is suitable for you the NHS pays to send you for treatment abroad – usually to the USA but sometimes to Switzerland.
+Some countries in Europe and the USA are testing and using proton beam radiation for deeper cancers, including a tumour called chordoma that can occur in the spinal cord or the brain stem.
+At the moment, if this treatment is suitable for you the NHS pays to send you for treatment abroad – usually to the USA.

 The HIT - SIOP PNET 4 trial compared hyperfractionated radiotherapy (with 2 treatments a day) to standard radiotherapy (one treatment a day).
 It recruited children and young people from the age of 4 to 21 with medulloblastoma.
 The trial team found that HFRT was no better than standard radiotherapy as part of treatment for medulloblastoma.
 The researchers also found no significant difference between the side effects of the two treatments.